 - How does the franchisor resolve disputes with franchisees?

 The Franchise Disclosure Document provides the names of both current and former franchisees in the system.
-Speak to as many franchisees as you can to get a balanced picture of what the relationship is truly like.
+So, speak to as many franchisees as you can to get a balanced picture of what the relationship is like.

-Franchisees can offer meaningful insight and guidance based on their franchising journey.
-Be prepared to ask any questions that you have, and to listen to what they have to say.
+Franchisees can offer insight and guidance based on their franchising journey.
+Be prepared to ask any questions that you have, and listen to what they have to say.

-Based on their feedback and what you know about yourself, you can decide if this is the type of relationship that is important to you and if it will meet your needs.
+Based on their feedback, you can decide if this is the type of relationship that is important to you and if it will meet your needs.

 3. Support for their Franchisees

 Based on your self-awareness, interests, and skills and knowledge, you know what you have to offer the franchisor.
-You know your strengths, and you also know where you may need additional support.
+You know your strengths, and you also know where you may need more support.

 You want to know:

-- How much support does the franchisor provide related to initial and ongoing training?
+- How much initial training and support does the franchisor provide?

 - What does that training cover?